heistp/l4s-tests/README.md

-The Transport Area Working Group ([TSVWG](https://datatracker.ietf.org/group/tsvwg/about/)) will undergo a WGLC (working group last call) for [L4S](https://riteproject.eu/dctth/).
-L4S proposes to use the available ECT(1) codepoint for two purposes:
+The Transport Area Working Group ([TSVWG](https://datatracker.ietf.org/group/tsvwg/about/)) will undergo a WGLC (working group last call) for [L4S](https://riteproject.eu/dctth/), which proposes to use the available ECT(1) codepoint for two purposes:

 * to redefine the existing CE codepoint as a high-fidelity congestion control signal, which is incompatible with the present definition of CE in